Annabelle Comes Home: Plot

-Demonologists Ed and Lorraine Warren confiscate the Annabelle doll from nurses Debbie and Camilla, who claimed that the doll often performed violent activities in their apartment.
-During the drive back home, the doll summons spirits to attack Ed, but he narrowly survives.
-Annabelle is locked in a sacred glass case in the couple's artifacts room that is blessed by Father Gordon to ensure the evil is contained.
+Demonologists Ed and Lorraine Warren confiscate the demonic Annabelle doll from nurses Debbie and Camilla.
+During the drive back home, the doll summons spirits to attack Ed.
+Annabelle is locked in a sacred glass case in the couple's artifacts room to ensure the evil is contained, with the help of Father Gordon.

-Sometime later, the Warrens welcome Mary Ellen, who will be in charge of babysitting their daughter, Judy, at the house while they travel overnight to investigate another case.
-At school, Judy notices a ghostly priest that begins following her.
-Mary Ellen's friend, Daniela, arrives uninvited to the Warrens' home, who is secretly curious about speaking to the dead.
-She sneaks into the artifacts room and starts examining every item, ultimately trying to contact her late father.
-She abruptly leaves Annabelle's glass case unlocked, and the terror begins shortly afterwards with the spirit of Annabelle "Bee" Mullins unleashed.
-That night, Annabelle begins releasing other spirits, such as the Ferryman, the Bride, a Feeley Meeley board game, and the Black Shuck.
+Sometime later, the Warrens welcome Mary Ellen who will be in charge of babysitting their daughter Judy, while they travel overnight to investigate a case.
+At school, Judy notices a ghostly priest following her.
+Judy's birthday is coming soon and she tries to invite her classmates who reject the invitation as they consider Judy to be a freak due to her parents' work.
+Mary Ellen decides to have an early celebration of Judy's birthday.
+Her friend Daniela arrives uninvited to the Warrens' home.
+The real reason she came is to try and speak to her deceased father's spirit to apologise to him for an accident that killed him that Daniela blames herself.
+She sneaks into the artifacts room and inadvertently releases the spirit of Annabelle "Bee" Mullins.
+Annabelle releases other spirits such as the Ferryman, the Bride, a Feeley Meeley board game, and the Black Shuck, who start wreaking havoc around the house.

-Mary Ellen's crush, Bob Palmeri, arrives outside the house and serenades her, but is later attacked by the Black Shuck and hides with the chickens.
-The Black Shuck searches for him while walking around the place.
-Mary Ellen is tormented by the Ferryman, while Judy is confronted by Annabelle in her bedroom.
-Daniela had left earlier but sneaks back into the house to return the artifacts room's keys.
-She gets locked inside the room and tormented by various objects, such as a piano and an old television that can predict the near future.
-She finds the Mourner's Bracelet and sees her father twisted into a malevolent spirit.
-A bloody and screaming Daniela appears on the television screen after having answered a cursed telephone.
-The real Daniela later unwittingly reaches to answer the telephone but is interrupted just in time by Judy and Mary Ellen.

-Judy explains that they must lock Annabelle in her case again so that the other spirits will rest.
-Bob protects Judy from the Black Shuck as she retrieves Mary Ellen's asthma inhaler, while Daniela is attacked and possessed by the Bride.
-Eventually, Mary Ellen and Judy find the doll when the ghostly priest, acting as Judy's guardian, guides them to the Ferryman.
-They manage to retrieve the glass case's key after they are attacked by demonic hands from the Feeley Meeley board game, and a possessed Daniela, but struggle to secure the case as the demon of the doll physically attacks them.
-Daniela recovers when Judy plays Ed's recorded footage of the Bride's exorcism, and helps put the doll back in the case.
-After the case is locked, the disturbances cease as the spirits return to their slumber, and Bob reunites with the trio.
+Mary Ellen's crush Bob Palmeri arrives and is attacked by the Black Shuck.
+Judy and Mary Ellen are confronted by other spirits.
+Daniela sneaks back into the house to return the artifacts room's keys.
+She gets locked inside and is tormented by the haunted objects.
+Upstairs, Mary Ellen is tormented by the Ferryman, whose last victim has a striking resemblance to Mary Ellen.
+She escapes and runs to Judy's room, where the young girl is possessed by the Annabelle doll and the demon as a victim.
+The girls try to reach Lorraine but are unable to get through.
+They end up going into the artefact room and encounter Daniela and rescue her.
+Judy explains that they must lock Annabelle back in her case so that the other spirits can rest.
+Bob protects Judy from the Black Shuck while she retrieves Mary Ellen's asthma inhaler, and Daniela is possessed by the Bride.
+Mary Ellen and Judy find the doll when the ghostly priest, acting as Judy's guardian, guides them to the Ferryman.
+They retrieve the key to the case but struggle when the Feeley Meeley board game and the demon of the doll attack them.
+Daniela recovers when Judy plays Ed's recorded footage of the Bride's exorcism.
+After the doll is placed back in the case and locked, the disturbances cease.